hschneid/xflp/README.md

 This software is released under [MIT License] (https://opensource.org/licenses/MIT)

 ## Change log
-### 0.6.0 - Update to Java 17
+### 0.6.0 - Update to Java 17 and more
 - Changed xflp to Java 17.
 Due to use of records, xflp is not compatible with Java < 17 anymore.
+- Add space-based checking when items are added and removed in a container.
+This improves the planning performance and reduces the code complexity.

 ### 0.5.2 - Performance upgrade
 - Improved bearing check by storing bearing capacities during container-adding.